-Instead of the impedance condition, impose the DtN map (34) using circular harmonics (harder!).
+Extra: Instead of the impedance condition, impose the DtN map (35) using circular harmonics.
+This is harder and involves the assembly of a dense block in the matrix.

-Remark 5.9: (Fast Matlab code).
-Often, most of the computational time in a simple BEM code is spent evaluating the fundamental solution for the assembly of $\underline{\underline{\mathbf{A}}}^{\mathrm{Col}}$ and the evaluation of u_N .
+Remark 5.10: (Fast Matlab code).
+Often, most of the computational time in a simple BEM code is spent evaluating the fundamental solution for the assembly of $\underline{\underline{A}}^{\text{Col}}$ and the evaluation of u_N .
 You can check how much time is spent on each part of your Matlab code using the profile command, for instance